 -“These things I have spoken unto you, that in me ye might have peace.
 In the world ye shall have tribulation: but be of good cheer; I have overcome the world” (John 16:33).

 Psalm 91 has some of the most precious of these promises to comfort all who pass through times of trouble.
 This is especially true for those who will experience “the end-time of trouble.”
 This psalm has for its theme the security of the believer who places his faith in God.
-While the entire chapter is full of promises, here are some of highlighted:
+While the entire chapter is full of promises, here are some:

 -Verse 1: He who dwells in the secret place of the Most High shall abide under the shadow of the Almighty.

 -Verse 4: He shall cover you with His feathers, and under His wings you shall take refuge; His truth shall be your shield and buckler.

 -Verse 7: A thousand may fall at your side, and ten thousand at your right hand; But it shall not come near you.

 -Verses 9-11: Because you have made the LORD, who is my refuge, even the Most High, your dwelling place, No evil shall befall you, nor shall any plague come near your dwelling; For He shall give His angels charge over you, to keep you in all your ways.

 -Verses 14-16: Because he has set his love upon Me, therefore I will deliver him; I will set him on high, because he has known My name.
 He shall call upon Me, and I will answer him; I will be with him in trouble; I will deliver him and honor him.
 With long life I will satisfy him, and show him My salvation.